-- Kevin Flanigan, Building a Better Vocabulary.
+- Kevin Flanigan, Building a Better Vocabulary (Audiobook).

 - Yuval Noah Harari, Sapiens.

 - Dale Carnegie, How to Win Friends & Influence People (Audiobook).
 It took a long time for me to finish this book.
 First I started with reading in ebook format, abandoned it for a while, then bought the audiobook on Audible, started it over, so finally managed to finish it.
 I wanted to finish this book so hard because it was really popular after all those years.
-It appeared to me that the assumptions and observations about the behaviour of people mostly rely on modern western civilizations, mainly the United States.
+It appeared to me that the assumptions and observations about the behavior of people mostly rely on modern western civilizations, mainly the United States.
 So I thought some of the advice given in the book were not really applicable for people in Turkey.

 - Antoine de Saint-Exupéry, The Little Prince.